Dataset:

 The MPAS, developed by the National Center for Atmospheric Research (NCAR) uses an unstructured centroidal Voronoi mesh and C-grid staggering of the state variables coupled with a subset of the Advanced Research WRF (ARW) model atmospheric physics.
 More information on the MPAS can be found here.

 Differences between the MPAS-NSSL runs are found in their initialization and microphysics (MP) schemes.
-The MPAS-HT-NSSL and MPAS-HN-NSSL runs are both initialized from the 0000 and 1200 UTC operational HRRR forecast, but use the the Thompson MP and NSSL-2 Moment MP schemes, respectively.
-The MPAS-RT-NSSL run is initalized from the experimental 0000 and 1200 UTC deterministic Rapid Refresh Forecast System (RRFS) run provided by EMC and uses the Thompson MP scheme.
+The MPAS-HTPO-NSSL run is initialized from the 0000, 0600, 1200 and 1800 UTC operational HRRR forecast and uses the Thompson-Eidhammer Microphysics Parameterization for Operations (TEMPO) MP.
+The MPAS-RN-NSSL and MPAS-RN3-NSSL runs are initalized from the experimental 0000 and 1200 UTC deterministic Rapid Refresh Forecast System (RRFS) run provided by EMC and use the NSSL 2-Moment and NSSL 3-Moment MP, respectively.

 The MPAS runs at the NSSL and GSL are a collaborative project between those entities and the NCAR.
 Runs are completed on the NOAA Jet HPC system.